sychan/kb_sdk_docs/_sources/tutorial/6_inputsoutputs.rst.txt

     The icon is completely optional but will come in handy when you get to the "Publish and Update" step.
 It will help you find your app in a sea of others that have the same name.
 The |UIspec_link| has more information on icons.

-Moving down to the "parameters" section, the parameter entries for "assembly_input_ref" and "min_length" are filled in.
+Moving down to the "parameters" section, the parameter entries for "assembly_ref" and "min_length" are filled in.

 .. code-block:: yaml

     parameters:
-        assembly_input_ref:
+        assembly_ref:
             ui-name: |
                 Assembly
             short-hint: |